Black Holes and Revelations: Music

+For "Starlight", the band recorded the melody using two different pianos at different octaves and layered samples of prepared piano.
 "Soldier's Poem" was "unlike anything [Muse had] ever done before".
 It was written for Absolution, but rewritten for Black Holes with new lyrics and an arrangement inspired by "Can't Help Falling in Love" by Elvis Presley.
-Drummer Dominic Howard said the band had planned to record it with a "massive, epic" approach, but decided to use a small studio with vintage equipment and few microphones.
-Howard described it as a "real highlight", with "some of the most amazing vocals I've ever heard Matt do".
+The drummer, Dominic Howard, said Muse had planned to record it with a "massive, epic" approach, but decided to use a small studio with vintage equipment and few microphones.
+He described it as a "real highlight", with "some of the most amazing vocals I've ever heard Matt do".